Behind the Label: Folic Acid

 In some individuals, a gene mutation leads to changes in expression of the MTHFR enzyme, and a decreased ability to convert folic acid into MTHF.

 The number of individuals affected by this gene mutation varies and is, currently, not fully known.
 It you are concerned about your personal risk, or that of your family, it’s always best to discuss with your healthcare provider.
-They can review optimal feeding solutions for your child.

 Children aged 1-3 years require 150 mcg of dietary folate or 90 mcg of folic acid from fortified foods or dietary supplements consumed with foods daily.

-Behind the label is an ongoing series looking at the ingredients we choose to include in Kabrita products, in order to help parents make nutritional decisions for their family with confidence and joy.
+Behind the Label is an ongoing series looking at the ingredients we choose to include in Kabrita products, in order to help parents make nutritional decisions for their family with confidence and joy.